 The IVR is often the first point of contact that sets the tone for the interaction for the remainder of the journey.
 Even though some customer service issues can be handled through chat or email, other matters still require a live agent interaction over the phone.
 Regardless of how the customer gets to the IVR, it is critical that the IVR interaction is a positive one.

 In a study by PWC, 73% of people stated that customer experience is a very important factor in purchasing decisions.
 43% said they would pay more for convenience and 42% would pay more for a friendly, welcoming experience.
 This shows that every interaction your customer has with your brand matters.
 It takes one encounter to shift the projection of the likelihood for them to continue doing business with your company.
 A single bad IVR experience can affect a customer’s buying decision…and not in a positive way.

-How Can You Leverage IVR to Make a Great First Impression?
+How Can You Leverage an IVR Journey?